philip-hub/Rose-GradeBook/Devops.md

+- Frontend-Backend Connection
+  - Will just separately host them and make calls to the backend
+  - Enable only requests from the frontend domain to the backend domain via HTTP headers or NACL or sumn
 - SQL Server to MySQL
   - SPROCS to functions
     - So SQL Server has sprocs with output params and return values; you have to choose between them for MySQL/MariaDB